Mobility & Transportation

 Copyright: https://dialogoslopezmateos.jalisco.gob.mx

-What’s more, the team organizing public engagement also carefully planned out the engagement strategy to ensure that people know about these activities and understand how they can impact the project.
+What’s more, the team organizing public engagement also carefully planned out the engagement strategy to ensure that people would know about these activities and understand how they can impact the project.
 The QR codes to the Maptionnaire survey appeared on multiple banners in malls and other places of interest.
 The team also actively participated in public talks and interviews, spreading the news about the engagement opportunities.
 The map-based survey was also promoted on social media and in a local newspaper.

 I was really excited about using the platform because of how you can organize the information and you can use the filters.